plpatankar/ansible-prashant01/ec2/README.md

 Ansible playbook to setup VPC, Subnets, Security group in AWS.
 Also launch ec2 instances and add public ips into hosts.ini

+Requirement:
+- ansible launch machine with RHEL or Centos
+- Python
+( Note: python-pip and boto3 will be installed by playbook )

 Running entire playboot will create vpc,subnet,security group along with ec2 instances.
 ### playbook to run: